Home » TDS » Section 194H-TDS on Commission and Brokerage[2023]

 What is the due date for depositing TDS under Section 194H?

 TDS deducted under Section 194H must be deposited on or before the due date.
-Due date is by the 7th of the following month* in which the deduction is made.
+The due date is by the 7th of the following month* in which the deduction is made.

-*For the month April to Feb: 7th of the next month
+*For the month of April to Feb: 7th of the next month

 For the month of March: 30th April